BLACK BERRIES/ CACAO/ FLORAL

 Processing: Fully Washed

 Washing Station: Konyu

 Kenya produces some of the finest coffees in world and this one is no exception.
-There are crisp notes of black currants, berry and raisins with hint of honey which shine in filter brew.
+There are crisp notes of blackberry, raisins and cacao with a bright floral-fruity aroma, this coffee shines in filter brew.
 On our new Loring S 15 falcon, we are able to develop this coffee fully without letting char mask any of the flavours.
-So go ahead and extract all the goodness from this amazing SL34 without bothering about over extraction.
+So go ahead and extract all the goodness from this amazing Kenyan without bothering about over extraction.

 SOILS AND CLIMATE

-After pulping the coffee is stored overnight, washed, soaked and spread on the drying tables.
-The parchment is then frequently turned on the drying tables, sorted and stored awaiting delivery to the millers.
-To ensure that the processing is carried out efficiently the factory has invested in a pulper, a recirculation system and about 10 conditioning bins.
+After pulping the coffee is stored overnight, washed, soaked and spread on raised drying tables, allowing for optimum airflow.
+The parchment is then frequently turned on the drying tables, sorted and stored before delivery to the dry mill.

-Compliance to the agreed guidelines is checked and supervised by the field committee which goes round the farms.
-They usually check that coffee is not inter-grown with other crops such as maize and Beans, though they do allow intercropping with Macadamia.
-They also encourage farmers who have abandoned their coffee bushes to come more so due to high prices.
+Compliance to the agreed guidelines is then checked and supervised by the field committee who visit farms on a regular basis.
+They also check that coffee is not inter-grown with other crops such as maize and beans, though they do allow intercropping with Macadamia.